AviatrixSystems/Docs/Support/support_center_aws_infrastructure.rst

 What do I do if my gateway instance is identified for retirement by AWS?
 ---------------------------------------------------------------------------

 AWS will inform you when one of your instances is scheduled for retirement if the underlying hardware has issues or is being upgraded.
 Usually a start/stop from AWS console will migrate the instance to newer hardware.
-Please check here for more information - https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-retirement/.
+Please check `here for more information <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-retirement/>`_.
 Also, please open a support ticket with AWS for more information